csdojo-defaang/dojo-bot/DEVELOPMENT_PLAN.md

 ## Step 1

 Create a simple version of this bot.
-It'll only available on the dojo server.
+It'll only be available on the dojo server.

 ## Step 2